Darkglass-Electronics/dark-plugins/README.md

 There is no global license file on this repository, as each adapted plugin has its own license.
 We follow the intentions of the original authors and keep the license from the original source code.

+For plugins, check the header on the C++ file or the `doap:license` in the LV2 ttl for licensing information.
+For non-plugin code check the `LICENSE.txt` in each folder.